hugovangalen/RetroUSBJoystick/README.md

 The "server" will be connected to the PC or other machine via USB and receives radio packets from the "client".
 The joystick is physically connected to the "client" board which sends the changes over the radio.

+(I did researched using an ESP8266 module.
+Initial experiments indicated there is too much processing overhead causing an annoying input lag.)

 NOTE: All radio communication is *un-encrypted*.
 If you believe that's a problem, use the wired solution, above.